Rhubarb + Ginger = OMGosh Jam! A best friend to toast, this rhubarb recipe is also a good oatmeal topper, mixed with yogurt or served with cheese.

 Rhubarb Ginger Jam was a breakfast highlight on a trip to Ireland.
 The owner of the B&B didn’t think it was anything special, but I sure did.
 I still laugh at her response when I asked her about it.
-Apparently, the recipe is so common, she just shrugged me off and gave me a look.
-But I knew this was one recipe I would recreate.
+Apparently, the recipe is so common, she just shrugged me off and gave me a ‘look’.
+Raised eyebrows, flat lips.
+A look of boredom.
+Maybe for her, but I knew this was one recipe I would recreate.

 - spread on toast with my Nut’n Seed Butter

 - use with cheese, with on a sandwich or as part of a cheese plate